Agent Types

 The Router uses the following logic to select an agent for each request:

-1. User-owned agents take precedence: If you have active agents, they are used first
+1. User-owned agents take precedence: If you have active XIM agents enrolled in the requested tier, they are used first

 2. Automatic fallback: When all your agents are busy or offline, requests can fall back to shared agents